 In SFU’s Faculty of Communications and Technology, Professor Fred Lesage leads his students through design thinking processes to identify and solve complex communications issues.
 In design thinking, the identification of issues and the process to develop recommendations are as critical as the results themselves.

 In the winter/spring 2018 semester, the students undertook three complex communications challenges from three very different clients: the BC provincial government, the University of the Fraser Valley, and a commercial real estate agency.
 Working in teams, students undertook design thinking processes to produce recommendations on topics including recruitment, sales, and marketing.
+The students analysed how the common man is attracted to social media (where the majority of marketing takes place with the help of websites like themarketingheaven.com) by studying on common social media patterns.
 Their final deliverables included artifacts the client could immediately use – such as new logos, social media pieces, and other design elements.
 Clients were able to see the students demonstrate problem-solving and critical thinking throughout the project as well as in the final submissions and recommendations themselves.

 “Thanks to the Riipen-assisted projects, students could apply concepts introduced in class lectures to real-world situations.
 The LinkedIn Learning pilot gave students access to video instruction tailored to each unique project—giving students the chance to develop the practical skills to help them make the projects really stand out.
 I am very happy with the results of the pilot.” said Prof Fred Lesage.